benklop/picocalc-luckfox-lyra/base/README.md

-# Base Package Set for PicoCalc Lyra
+# Base Overlay for PicoCalc Lyra

-This directory contains the base package set for the PicoCalc Lyra project.
+This directory contains the base overlay for the PicoCalc Lyra project.
 It includes:

 ## Structure